All about feeding

 If the population in the hive is satisfactory, or if feeding is carried out late, or if the weather is uncertain, it is better to feed with a heavy syrup (60/40 or 70/30).

-In general, it is preferable to provide predominantly heavy syrup at the end of the season, which will require less work and energy for dehydration and storage.
+In general, it is better to provide mainly heavy syrup at the end of the season, which will require less work and energy for dehydration and storage.

-Fondant is the most suitable feed in the event of winter dearth because it is placed directly close to the bee cluster.
-Fondant also has the characteristic of lowering the condensation humidity that forms inside the hive.
-This humidity causes the fondant to dissolve, allowing its consumption by the bees (as a reminder, their mouthparts are of the suctorial type).
-We can consider an average consumption of about 1 kg of fondant per month.
+Candy is the most suitable feed in the event of winter dearth because it is placed directly close to the bee cluster.
+Candy also has the characteristic of lowering the condensation humidity that forms inside the hive.
+This humidity causes the candy to dissolve, which allows its consumption by bees (as a reminder, their mouthparts are of the sucking type).
+We can consider an average consumption of about 1 kg of candy per month.

-This reduction in humidity is particularly interesting in humid areas (rainy areas, fog, north-facing orientation, etc.) in order to improve overwintering conditions.
-Excess humidity in winter can indeed favor the development of molds.
-In addition, fondant is very rarely stored in the frames.
-It avoids any risk of adulteration of the first honey harvest (in the event of syrup overdosing and if some remains in spring in the brood chambers).
+This reduction in humidity is particularly interesting in humid areas (rainy areas, fog, north-facing orientation, etc.) in order to improve wintering conditions.
+Excess humidity in winter can indeed promote the development of moulds.
+In addition, candy is very rarely stored in frames.
+It avoids any risk of adulteration of the first honey harvest (in the event of syrup overdosing and if there is syrup left in spring in brood chambers).

-It is possible to do without fondant, but attention must be paid to the risk of honey adulteration at the beginning of the season (generally low risk, but higher in the case of early nectar flows, rosemary for example).
+It is possible to do without candy, but attention must be paid to this risk of honey adulteration at the start of the season (generally low risk, but higher in the case of early honey flows, rosemary for example).

-Antonio Pajuelo considers a complementary feed as an assurance that the bees’ diet will contain the components supplied.
-There are a number of references on the effects of complementary feeds on the domestic honey bee.
-One can cite, in particular, work concerning algae (Roussel, 2015), propolis (Antunez, 2008), plant extracts (rosemary, pomegranate, cinnamon, grapefruit...).
+Antonio Pajuelo considers a supplementary feed as insurance that the bees’ diet will contain the components provided.
+There are a number of references on the effects of supplementary feeds on the domestic honey bee.
+One can cite, in particular, work on algae (Roussel, 2015), propolis (Antunez, 2008), plant extracts (rosemary, pomegranate, cinnamon, grapefruit...).

-A parallel can be drawn with insurance contracts that we may take out personally.
+A parallel can be drawn with insurance contracts we can take out personally.
 They provide support in the event of a problem.

-Antonio Pajuelo reports on the situation in Spain, where complementary feeds are frequently used to secure colony nutrition during drought periods or when there is uncertainty in terms of the quantity or quality of pollen inputs, flowering periods being generally shorter than in France.
+Antonio Pajuelo reports on the situation in Spain, where supplementary feeds are frequently used to secure colony nutrition during drought periods or when there is insecurity in terms of quantity or quality of pollen inputs, as their flowering periods are generally shorter than in France.

-In a predominantly oceanic climate such as that of France, complementary feeds are advisable when flora and/or weather are unfavorable, depending on the quality and quantity of available reserves.
-These complementary feeds are mixed into syrup or protein patties.
+In a mostly oceanic climate such as that of France, supplementary feeds are recommendable in situations of unfavourable flora and/or weather depending on the quality and quantity of reserves available.
+These supplementary feeds are mixed with syrup or protein patties.

 11. Protein feeding

-First of all, it is important to note that nutritional value varies greatly among pollens, depending on plant species.
-Pollen nutrition is considered better when colonies have reserves of at least 4 or 5 different colors.
+First of all, it is important to note that nutritional value varies greatly for pollens, depending on plant species.
+Pollen feeding is considered better when colonies have reserves of at least 4 or 5 different colours.

-In the same way as for complementary feeds, pollen substitutes are often used in Spain, apparently much more than in France.
-Spanish beekeepers use protein patties during drought periods or when pollen inputs are insufficient in quality and quantity.
+In the same way as for supplementary feeds, pollen substitutes are often used in Spain, much more than in France it seems.
+Spanish beekeepers use protein patties during drought periods or when pollen inputs are insufficient qualitatively and quantitatively.

-In practice, quantitative insufficiency is considered to occur if hives have less than one frame of pollen during brood-rearing periods.
-This pollen is distributed on the upper part of the brood frames and on the outer frames of the brood nest.
-Antonio Pajuelo considers a qualitative problem when there are fewer than 4 to 5 pollen colors in the hive.
+In practice, a quantitative insufficiency is considered when hives have less than one frame of pollen during brood rearing.
+This pollen is distributed on the upper part of brood frames and on frames at the edge of the brood.
+Antonio Pajuelo considers a qualitative problem when there are fewer than 4 to 5 colours of pollen in the hive.

-These will be proteins of plant origin, such as freeze-dried brewer’s yeast that we usually consume and that is available in grocery stores, or defatted soy flour that can be found at beekeeping equipment suppliers.
+These will be plant-based proteins, such as freeze-dried brewer’s yeast that we commonly consume and that is available in grocery stores, or defatted soy flour found at beekeeping equipment suppliers.

 The palatability of protein patties is an important point for their use.
-Our black bee consumes without difficulty patties containing about 5% protein.
-Above this level, palatability decreases.
-In addition, care must be taken not to provide too much protein in the colony’s diet, as digestibility would be reduced.
+Our black bee consumes without problem patties containing about 5% protein.
+Beyond this level, palatability decreases.
+Moreover, care must be taken not to provide too much protein in the colony’s diet, as digestibility would be reduced.

-A question was recently raised regarding an increased risk of nosemosis due to protein feeding.
-Fleming (2015) published a study in which he inoculated laboratory cages of bees with Nosema spores.
-Groups receiving a protein diet developed more Nosema spores than groups fed only sugar.
+A question has recently been raised about an increased risk of nosemosis due to protein feeding.
+Fleming (2015) published a study in which he inoculated Nosema spores in the laboratory into caged bees.
+The groups that received protein feeding developed more Nosema spores than groups fed only sugar.

-According to Antonio Pajuelo, this study is open to criticism because it concerns young bees that did not benefit from proper “seeding” of their intestinal flora (absence of trophallaxis), and because bees fed with proteins live longer, which increases the risk of a higher number of Nosema spores.
-In addition, based on his experience and Zheng (2014), the pathogenicity of nosemosis also depends on the appearance of a stress factor (cold, hunger, intoxication).
+According to Antonio Pajuelo, this study is open to criticism because it concerns young bees that did not benefit from correct “seeding” of their intestinal flora (absence of trophallaxis), and because protein-fed bees live longer, which increases the risk of a higher number of Nosema spores.
+In addition, according to his experience and Zheng (2014), the pathogenicity of nosemosis is also related to the occurrence of a stress factor (cold, hunger, intoxication).
 Thus, he continues to think that protein diets are of interest in many situations.

-It is important to supplement colonies if the beekeeping operation is oriented toward productivity, or for the climatic and floristic reasons already mentioned (lack of pollen or poor pollen quality or diversity).
+It is important to supplement colonies if the beekeeping operation is oriented toward productivity, or for the climatic and floristic reasons already mentioned (lack of pollen or poor quality or diversity of pollen).
 Indeed, if colonies are not prepared before nectar flows, the nectar flow will be used to produce bees, and the harvest will be very limited (or even nil).

 It is important to feed with protein supplements:

-- Before the first flowering, to prevent meteorological risks that may harm colony population development.
+- Before the first flowering to prevent meteorological risks that can harm colony population development.

-- Before a major flowering, if there is a lack of pollen and nectar that could cause a population decline.
+- Before a major flowering if there is a lack of pollen and nectar that could cause a population drop.

-- Before winter entry, to promote population renewal with the emergence of bees well supplied with reserves, which will withstand winter well and be sufficiently vigorous to restart effectively the following spring.
+- Before entering winter, to promote population renewal with the emergence of bees well supplied with reserves, which will withstand winter well and be vigorous enough to restart well the following spring.

 12. Questions and answers

-How can the actual effect of feeding or the products used be assessed?
+How can the real effect of feeding or products used be evaluated?

-By carrying out a prior trial.
+By conducting a preliminary trial.
 In an apiary, choose at least 20 healthy hives that are as homogeneous as possible.
-Record their strength in terms of the number of frames of bees, brood frames, honey frames, and pollen frames.
-Carry out feeding on half of the hives by alternating one hive with feed and one hive without.
+Record their strength in terms of number of frames of bees, brood frames, honey frames, and pollen frames.
+Carry out feeding on half of the hives by alternating: one hive with feed and one hive without.
 One month later, repeat the measurements on the colonies.
-For testing most complementary feeds, it is recommended to observe colonies over the longer term.
-If you wish to test several products, it is important always to form groups of more than 10 hives.
+In the case of testing most supplementary feeds, it is recommended to observe colonies over a longer term.
+If you wish to test several products, it is important to always form groups of more than 10 hives.

 How important are lipids for bee immunity?

 The immune system of bees relies on the production of antimicrobial peptides (chains of fewer than 50 amino acids).
-Amino acid and protein inputs are therefore decisive for immunity.
-Lipids are more important in maintaining the bee’s body temperature, and we also think they are present in lipoproteins and hormones.
+Amino acid and protein intake are therefore decisive for immunity.
+Lipids are more important in maintaining bee body temperature, and we also think they are present in lipoproteins and hormones.

 Are there scientific data on the effects of probiotics on bees?

-Yes, there have been publications on this subject since the end of the 1970s, by M. Guilliam, G. M. Loper, L. N. Standifer… and more recent ones.
-In 2005, the following was published: “The effects of probiotic supplementation on the content of intestinal microflora and chemical composition of worker honey bees (Apis mellifera)” by A. Kaznowski et al.
+Yes, there have been publications on the subject since the late 1970s, by M. Guilliam, G. M. Loper, L. N. Standifer… and more recent ones.
+In 2005 was published: “The effects of probiotic supplementation on the content of intestinal microflora and chemical composition of worker honey bees (Apis mellifera)” by A. Kaznowski et al.

-Under natural conditions, bees exchange their food through trophallaxis.
-This trophallaxis (as well as bee bread) results in an exchange of intestinal microflora and microfauna (microbiota) from older bees to young bees (which are almost devoid of it upon emergence).
-This study was carried out on newly emerged bees in cages.
-Providing probiotics in the diet enabled seeding of the intestinal microbiota in young caged bees and increased their lifespan.
-In a healthy colony with a good microbial flora, trophallaxis allows high-quality seeding.
+Under natural conditions, bees exchange food by trophallaxis.
+This trophallaxis (like bee bread) results in an exchange of intestinal microflora and microfauna (microbiota) from older bees to young bees (which are almost devoid of it at emergence).
+This study was carried out on emerging caged bees.
+Providing probiotics in feed allowed seeding of the intestinal microbiota in young caged bees and increased their lifespan.
+In a healthy colony, with good microbiotic flora, trophallaxis enables quality seeding.
 But not all colonies have the same intestinal microbiota, and not all have a microbiota of good quality.
-Thus, adding probiotics to a dietary supplement for our bees, as we do in human or animal nutrition, may be a way to secure good conditions for colonies.
+Thus, adding probiotics to a supplementary feed for our bees, as we do in human or animal nutrition, may be a way of securing good conditions for colonies.

-Can artificial feeding with dietary supplements reduce bees’ immunity and their capacity to withstand problems (low temperatures or nutritional deficiencies…)?
+Can artificial feeding with dietary supplements reduce bees’ immunity and their ability to resist problems (low temperatures or dietary deficiencies...)?

-No. There are even extremely complete feeds, developed to rear bees and larvae under laboratory conditions and without any contact with the outside or with other bees.
-These feeds have been approved by INRA (France) since 2007 to carry out tests on pesticides, immune system peptides...
+No. There are even extremely complete feeds developed to rear bees and larvae under laboratory conditions and without any contact with the outside or with other bees.
+These feeds have been approved by INRA (French) since 2007 to carry out tests on pesticides, immune system peptides...

 Their very high cost is not profitable and makes them inaccessible to beekeepers, but this is not a problem.
 Indeed, in our situations, the bees in our operations are not confined animals; they go out to forage.
-Thus, commercial feeding products supplement the colonies’ usual diet under conditions of nutritional deficiencies (which occur naturally), due to bad weather or poor diver
+Thus, commercial feeding products complement the classic feeding of colonies, in conditions of food shortages (which occur naturally), due to bad weather or poor diver